 APSU Speech - Language and Swallowing Community Clinic

-As part of APSU’s commitment to academic endeavors and community outreach the Master of Speech-Language Pathology Program will provide services for children of all ages who experience difficulties with speech sound production, fluency, resonance, voice, language, reading, and feeding and swallowing.
-These services will be provided at the APSU Speech-Language and Swallowing Community Clinic which will be located at 255 Marion Street.
+As part of APSU’s commitment to academic endeavors and community outreach the Master of Speech-Language Pathology Program will provide services for children and adults of all ages who experience difficulties with speech sound production, fluency, resonance, voice, language, cognition, reading, and feeding and swallowing.
+These services will be provided at the APSU Speech-Language and Swallowing Community Clinic located at 255 Marion Street.

-When the speech-language and swallowing clinic opens in 2022 services will be provided by APSU graduate students in speech-language pathology under the supervision of faculty who are state licensed speech-language pathologists with ASHA certification and clinical expertise in various communication and swallowing disorders.
+Services are provided by APSU undergraduate and graduate students in speech-language pathology under the supervision of faculty who are state-licensed speech-language pathologists with ASHA certification and clinical expertise in various communication and swallowing disorders.
 Referrals from a pediatrician, physician, parent, teacher, or self-referral will be welcome.
 APSU graduate student clinicians and clinical educators will work collaboratively with other professionals on interdisciplinary teams with our off-site community partners as well as with students from other APSU programs.

 Clinic hours: The APSU Speech-Language and Swallowing Community Clinic will be open Monday through Friday throughout the academic year.
 Hours of operation will vary by semester and include morning or afternoon appointments.